ashllll/log_hightlight_krep/README.md

    - Boyer-Moore for medium-length patterns (when SIMD is unavailable)
    - Rabin-Karp for longer patterns (> 16 characters)

-2. **Parallelization strategy**: For files larger than 1MB, splits the search into chunks and processes them concurrently
+2. **Parallelization strategy**: For files larger than a dynamic threshold (`MIN_FILE_SIZE_FOR_THREADS` * thread_count), splits the search into chunks and processes them concurrently using pthreads.
+Thread count is adapted based on core count and workload.

-3. **Memory efficiency**: Uses memory-mapped I/O to leverage the operating system's page cache
+3. **Memory efficiency**: Uses memory-mapped I/O (`mmap` with `MAP_PRIVATE` and `MADV_SEQUENTIAL`) to leverage the operating system's page cache efficiently for sequential reads.

-4. **Hardware acceleration**: Automatically detects and utilizes SSE4.2, AVX2 and ARM Neon instructions when available
+4. **Hardware acceleration**: Detects availability of SSE4.2, AVX2 and ARM Neon instructions at compile time (though full SIMD implementations are currently placeholders/fallbacks).

 ## Testing